Understanding the Body's Defense System: Primary vs. Secondary Immune Response

 - Plasma cells: These are antibody factories, producing large quantities of antibodies, which are Y-shaped proteins that specifically bind to the antigen.
 Antibodies neutralize pathogens directly or mark them for destruction by other immune cells.

 - Memory B cells: These long-lived cells remain in the body, providing immunological memory.
-They are crucial for the faster and more robust secondary immune response.
+They are crucial for the faster and more solid secondary immune response.

 3. Effector Mechanisms and Resolution: